anurajju/meranaamjoker/README.md

 ## Prologue: THE MASK AND THE MAN

 > A huge drum, with the laughing face of a clown painted on it, was being beaten to the rhythm of a circus band.
-The blue dunce’s cap with little golden bells dangling from the top of it, the cheeks red like a pair of ripe tomatoes, all the teeth on display in a wide, wild grin—but there was sadness, too, in the baby-blue eye (Abbas 16).
+The blue dunce’s cap with little golden bells dangling from the top of it, the cheeks red like a pair of ripe tomatoes, all the teeth on display in a wide, wild grin—but there was sadness, too, in the baby-blue eye (Abbas 17).

 ## Part One: TO MADAM, WITH LOVE

 > An unmusical sound, a peculiar grating, whirring sound, as if made by the fluttering wings of the Bird of Time, broke through the soft music.
-As the veil of the past lifted, Rajoo found himself looking down at a snow-covered skating rink which seemed like a tank filled with milky white water in which many little fish were gliding (Abbas 30).
+As the veil of the past lifted, Rajoo found himself looking down at a snow-covered skating rink which seemed like a tank filled with milky white water in which many little fish were gliding (Abbas 32).

 ## Part Two: THE FAIRY AND THE FOOL ON A FLYING TRAPEZE

 > Rajoo drifted from place to place, along with his mother, two gypsies ever on the move.
 The boy grew into a young man, the young man into a man.
-The struggle for life, the privations and the deprivations that he endured had lined his face with deeply etched creases (Abbas 81).
+The struggle for life, the privations and the deprivations that he endured had lined his face with deeply etched creases (Abbas 88).

 ## Part Three: FEVER OF SUCESS

 > Now he walked alone.
 He had no father, no mother, no friends, no neighbours.
 But the world was his home, and his heart was open to all strangers.
-Every man was his friend, his comrade, his neighbour (Abbas 146).
+Every man was his friend, his comrade, his neighbour (Abbas 159).

 ## Epilogue: POSTIVIELY NOT THE END!

-> Kal khel mein hum ho na ho <br>
-> Gardish mein taray rahengay sadaa <br>
-> Bhoologe tum, bhoolengay woh, <br>
-> Par hum tumharay rahengay sadaa. <br>
-><br>
-> Tomorrow my game I may or may not play, <br>
-> But in the sky the stars will remain forever, <br>
-> You will forget and so, perhaps, shall they, <br>
-> But yours I will remain forever (Abbas 202).
+> As the wave of music swept up, the great show, starring the old joker, Rajoo, was still going on in the circus.
+The fragile glass heart still lay splintered on the ground, and Rajoo—the old joker—was carefully, lovingly, collecting the fragments and loading them in a hand-cart, which he then painstakingly pushed out of the ring (Abbas 221).

 ## SOUNDTRACK